 General Hydroponics is a trusted brand that has provided Hydroponic products for decades, and the Flora line is the most popular Hydroponic product of them.

-This package came with the 3 bottles, namely the Grow, Bloom, and Micro
+This package comes with the 3 bottles, namely the Grow, Bloom, and Micro

 Why the 3 parts?
-It is because different plants and their growing period will require different nutrients and nutrient ratios.
+It is because different plants and their growing period will require different macronutrients, micronutrients at various nutrient ratios.

 Even though you can use one bottle for the whole growing phase, it's better to mix the bottles to bring the ideal results for plants.